Coronavirus (COVID-19) Update Center

 A Message About the Coronavirus (COVID-19)

 As the illness caused by the novel coronavirus, COVID-19, continues to spread, many are concerned about the possible impact to themselves and their families.
-Blue Cross and Blue Shield of Florida is closely monitoring the situation and has prepared contingency plans to ensure business operations continue to run smoothly in the event of a widespread outbreak.
+We are closely monitoring the situation and have prepared contingency plans to ensure business operations continue to run smoothly in the event of a widespread outbreak.

 To help prevent the spread of respiratory viruses, we encourage you to follow the CDC’s guidelines: